Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 “The attention was overwhelming,” he said.
 “There was all this pressure.”

 Garner received awards from the National Tactical Officers Association and the American Police Hall of Fame.
-He was recognized on the floor of the U.S. House of Representatives and interviewed alongside McKenzie on “The Today Show” in New York.
+He was commended by members of the U.S. House of Representatives and interviewed alongside McKenzie on “The Today Show” in New York.

-Producers for “Dr. Phil” and “Geraldo at Large” tried to arrange interviews with the officers, but McKenzie turned down their requests.
+Producers for “Dr. Phil” and “Geraldo at Large” tried to arrange interviews with Garner and his chief, but McKenzie turned down their requests.
 The publicity, he said at the time, was beginning to feel disrespectful to the victims.

-Gov. Bev Perdue authorized more than $27,000 in payments to the victims’ estates through the North Carolina Victim Compensation Fund.
-The money was meant to offset costs associated with the funerals, which were delayed until the autopsies could be conducted.
+Then-Gov. Bev Perdue authorized more than $27,000 in payments to the victims’ estates through the N.C.
+Victim Compensation Fund.
+The money was meant to help the families pay for funeral services, which were delayed until the autopsies could be conducted.

 Stewart was sent to Central Prison in Raleigh, where he spent the next two years awaiting trial.
 Perhaps unaware he had been relocated or not sure of the prison’s address, people began sending angry letters meant for Stewart to the Carthage Police Department.
 McKenzie had been destroying the hate mail until a judge ordered him to preserve it for evidence.